ttlion/sdtDBN/README.md

 the program does everything explained in [Example 1][ex1] and saves the learned sdtDBN in a file named **obj_saved.txt**, which the program creates.

-Having this sdtDBN object saved in a file, the argument **-fromFile** can be used to retrieve the saved sdtDBN.
+Having this sdtDBN object saved in a file, the argument **-fromFile** can be used to retrieve the sdtDBN.
 For example, by running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile obj_saved.txt
 ```

-the program would output the sdtDBN stored in the file **obj_saved.txt**, which means the output would be the same as the output presented in [Example 1][ex1] (plus the parameters of the learned sdtDBN).
+the program would output the sdtDBN stored in the file **obj_saved.txt**, which means that the output would be the same as the output presented in [Example 1][ex1] (plus the parameters of the learned sdtDBN).

 The arguments **-toFile** and **-fromFile** can be combined with the several situations presented in the previous examples.